-In order to address the aforementioned goals, our benchmark consists of a general purpose training and development set, and a test set which also contains domain specific examples.
-Development and test splits include both seen and unseen target words -- simulating real-word scenarios where new entities might be added to the knowledge graph after the model was trained.
-Each instance consists of a target word $w$ with a corresponding target sense $s$ represented by either its definition (Task 1), or its hypernym/s (Task 2), or definition and hypenym/s (Task 3), and a context $c$ containing the target word $w$.
-The task aims to determine whether the meaning of the word $w$ used in the context $c$ matches the target sense $s$.
+Formally, each instance in the dataset consists of a target word $w$, a context $c$ containing the target word $w$, and its corresponding target sense $s$ represented by either its definition (Task 1), its hypernym/s (Task 2), or both definition and hypenyms (Task 3).
+The task aims to determine whether the intended sense of the word $w$ used in the context $c$ matches the target sense $s$.

-Table \ref{tab:examples} contains examples of instances for all subsets available in the WiC-TSV test set.
-All WiC-TSV data and information on how to submit test results is available in CodaLab\footnote{\url{competitions.codalab.org/competitions/23683}}.
-Furthermore, a small sample of 10 entities is available online in the form of a survey\footnote{\url{https://www.surveymonkey.com/r/LHYWXPV}}, where the achieved score is shown to the user after the submission.
+Table \ref{tab:examples} contains examples of instances from the WiC-TSV test set.
+Furthermore, a small sample of 10 instances is available online in the form of a survey\footnote{\url{https://www.surveymonkey.com/r/LHYWXPV}}, where the achieved score is shown to the user after the submission.